A tightness criterion for random fields, with application to the Ising model: Tightness criterion

 The proof of this fact can be obtained similarly to that of Proposition~\ref{p.equiv} (see also \cite[Theorem~6.4.5]{mey}).
-Hence, for $\al \in (0,1)$, the space $\C^\al$ is the (separable version of) the space of $\al$-H\"older continuous functions. \end{rem}
+Hence, one can show that for $\al \in (0,\infty) \setminus \N$, the space $\C^\al$ is the separable version of the space $C^{\lfloor \alpha \rfloor}$ of functions whose derivative of order $\lfloor \alpha \rfloor$ is $(\al - \lfloor \alpha \rfloor)$-H\"older continuous.
+(By ``separable version of'', we mean that there is a natural norm associated with the space just described, and we take the completion of the space of smooth functions with respect to this norm.)
+For $\alpha \in \N$, the space $\C^\al$ is stricty larger than the (separable version of) the space of $C^\al$ functions.
+We refer to \cite{bcd} for details. \end{rem}

 The following proposition is a weak manifestation of the multiplicative structure of Besov spaces, which is exposed in more details in the appendix. \begin{prop}[multiplication by a smooth function] Let $r > | \alpha | $ and $p,q \in [1,\infty]$.
 For every $\chi \in C^{r}_c$, the mapping $f \mapsto \chi f$ extends to a continuous functional from $\Bb$ to itself. \end{prop}